RichardRed0x/politeia-digest/issue-023.md

 **[Amin Rafiee: Decred Hackers Congress](https://proposals.decred.org/proposals/42b16d2741d58903963d8535e04017bbc3a8193391a83b305f44c082b62e3aa8)**
 Published Oct 4 by evok3d | 3 comments (+3)

 This proposal requests $2,050 for a presentation at The Hackers Congress.
-The proposal was submitted shortly before the presentation was delivered (available in this [video](https://youtu.be/TYkIyUaRG0s?t=14531), the part about Decred starts at [4:26:06](https://youtu.be/TYkIyUaRG0s?t=15966)).
-A breakdown of costs incurred is included, including travel, accommodation and  €2,000 personal and professional costs - the request is for 50% of the total costs.
+The proposal was submitted shortly before the presentation was delivered; a video of the presentation can be found [here](https://youtu.be/TYkIyUaRG0s?t=14531), the part about Decred starts at [4:26:06](https://youtu.be/TYkIyUaRG0s?t=15966)).
+A breakdown of costs incurred is included, including travel, accommodation and  €2,000 for personal and professional costs; the request is for 50% of the total costs.

 @evok3d has made some previous contributions to the project and these are listed in the proposal.
 A future event and article about the presentation are planned.

-Most of the discussion of this proposal has occurred in the proposals channel, and the proposal has prompted a deeper discussion of if and when people should be paid to attend events and present Decred.
+Most of the discussion of this proposal has occurred in the proposals channel, and the proposal has prompted a deeper discussion of if and when people should be paid to attend events and present about Decred.
 Many community members feel that it is not appropriate to pay people who mention Decred in a more general talk, as this comes across as paying for endorsements.

 **[DECRED OFFLINE ECOSYSTEM BUILDING AND FIAT BACKING](https://proposals.decred.org/proposals/1b4b72fa08792b6500ef770546c24ee751c2b0fee2975db769722524a2754829)**
 Published Oct  4 by cryptoagents | 17 comments (+17)

 This proposal requests $283,000 to build a "food-points bonus and payment system in Europe countries" and to build 15 Decred branded coffee shops.
-90% of the profit from the coffee shops would be paid back to the Decred stakeholders or Treasury (to be determined, the proposal also offers to build a simple online panel for voting on how the funds should be used).
-The 10 small and 5 medium-sized coffee points would be in Ukraine, and this is presumably the main target market for the food-points system.
+90% of the profit from the coffee shops would be paid back to the Decred stakeholders or Treasury.
+The proposal also offers to build a simple online panel for voting on how the funds should be used, which is still to be determined.
+The coffee points would be in Ukraine, and this is presumably the main target market for the food-points system.

 The food-points system is best described in the proposal's own words:

 > Presented by application and based on Decred coins obtaining and holding bonus systems will motivate millions of customers to purchase via automated high-price algorithm Decred coins and hold them to receive gifts and discounts in popular food networks and coffee points, making Decred coin volume and price become backed by food industry customers.

-The food reward points system involves customers purchasing "Decred Bonus Points presented by DCR", and bonus points can be used to generate a payment QR that will discount the purchase of a cup of coffee, increasing the discount rate each time up to a maximum of 10% discount.
+The food reward points system involves customers purchasing "Decred Bonus Points presented by DCR", and bonus points can be used to generate a payment QR code that will discount the purchase of a cup of coffee, increasing the discount rate each time up to a maximum of 10% discount.
 It is not clear in the proposal whether "Decred Bonus Points" are distinct from DCR, and whether the customers receive both DCR and "bonus points".

 The goals of the proposal are summarized in this sentence: